rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 In the original Flux diagram, you interact with the Web API through ActionCreators only.
 That never sat right with me; shouldn't the Store be the first to know about changes, before the server?

 I flip that part of the diagram around: the Stores interact directly with a RESTful CRUD API through Backbone's `sync()`.
 This is wonderfully convenient, at least if you're working with an actual RESTful CRUD API.

-You can even tie into the `request` and `sync` events to easily display loading icons (kinda like [this](https://news.ycombinator.com/item?id=7721867)).
+This is great for data integrity.
+When you `.set()` a new property, the `change` event triggers a React re-render, optimistically displaying the new data.
+When you try to `.save()` it to the server, the `request` event lets you know to display a loading icon.
+When things go through, the `sync` event lets you know to remove the loading icon, or the `error` event lets you know to turn things red.
+You can see inspiration [here](https://news.ycombinator.com/item?id=7721867).

+There's also validation (and a corresponding `invalid` event) for a first layer of defense, and a `.fetch()` method to pull new information from the server.

 For less standard tasks, interacting via ActionCreators may make more sense.
-I suspect Facebook doesn't do much "mere CRUD", in which case it's not surprising they do things the officially recommended way.
+I suspect Facebook doesn't do much "mere CRUD", in which case it's not surprising they don't put Stores first.

-It may also be my youthful naivete that's causing me to interact with the web directly via Stores even for CRUD; I'm all ears to other explanations for the recommended Flux architecture, and why the above might not be a good idea.

 ### Next Steps

 - React and Flux have been criticized for not including Routes.
 I'm hopeful that Backbone's Router, perhaps coupled with a FluxBone `CurrentPageStore`, will provide this.

-- Writing the examples for this post in JavaScript was a reminder of how much I appreciate CoffeeScript.
-I've found Coffee and React/FluxBone get on swimmingly, and I hope to write something soon on how I pair them.

 - Lastly, I'd love feedback on the above!
 Does this seem like a good pattern to you?
 Are there improvements or flaws you would suggest ammending?